 - Grease a rimmed baking sheet with all of the olive oil (2 tablespoons).

 - In a shallow bowl, beat together the 2 eggs with kosher salt (1/2 teaspoon) and black pepper (1/4 teaspoon).

-- In another shallow bowl, mix together the cornmeal and creole seasoning.
+- In another shallow bowl, mix together the cornmeal (1 cup) and creole seasoning (1 tablespoon).

 - Coat each piece of catfish in the egg mixture, followed by the cornmeal mixture.
 Make sure you coat all sides and pat it in a bit so it's very well coated.